Last updated: 28 July 2017

 In most cases, parties to a determination do not need to engage legal or technical advice to support their position.
 The determination process can involve MBIE taking independent or internal technical guidance.

 Costs are not normally reimbursed.
-However, a party might be awarded costs if another party has caused costs to increase or unreasonably caused delays.
+However, a party might be awarded costs if another party has caused unreasonable costs or delays.
 The party seeking costs would need to apply to MBIE for a direction as to costs.

 A determination generally relies on the information you provide.
 Send as much relevant information as you can.
 If your documentation is easily understood and complete it will help us assess and process your determination.
 The information should be:

 - clearly labelled (and indexed, if possible)

 - accompanied by a summary of the key points with references to the supporting documents.

 If the matter involves a council decision, your supporting information should include correspondence relating to that decision.
 For example, if you have been refused a code compliance certificate, provide a copy of the council’s letter (or section 95A notice) which should include the reasons why.